inf380p/fall2021/_posts/elliott/2020-09-16-functional.md

 Link in assignments.

-# Code Talks on your Turtle Refactors
+# Code Talks on your Turtlehacks

 [Pair up]({{ site.baseurl }}/pairup.html)